photo Veronique Hoegger

 In music as in life, Courvoisier crosses borders with a creative spirit and a free mind; her music-making is as playful as it is intense, as steeped in tradition as it is questing and intrepid.
 NPR’s Kevin Whitehead has encapsulated her art in an evocative way: “Some pianists approach the instrument like it’s a cathedral.
 Sylvie Courvoisier treats it like a playground.”

-Courvoisier’s newest ensemble — the atmospheric, shape-shifting Chimaera — will be touring across Europe from July to September 2024, performing music from Courvoisier’s double-disc Chimaera album, released in November 2023 via the Swiss label Intakt.
-The virtuoso touring group features Christian Fennesz on electric guitar/effects, Nate Wooley on trumpet and Gress on double-bass alongside a pair of percussionists: Nasheet Waits on drums and Wollesen on both drums and vibraphone.
+Courvoisier’s new ensemble — the atmospheric, shape-shifting Chimaera — toured across Europe from July to September 2024, performing music from Courvoisier’s double-disc Chimaera album, released in November 2023 via the Swiss label Intakt.
+The virtuoso touring group features Christian Fennesz on electric guitar/effects, Nate Wooley and wadada Leo Smith on trumpets and Gress on double-bass alongside a pair of percussionists: Nasheet Waits on drums and Wollesen on both drums and vibraphone.
 Courvoisier has played notably in the Big Apple and beyond with Wooley and Waits, while Gress and Wollesen are the longtime partners in her aforementioned trio.
-Chimaera’s wildcard is Fennesz, the Austrian artist known for his ambient-textured work both solo and in league with such figures as the late, great composer-pianist Ryuichi Sakamoto and avant-pop icon David Sylvian, as well as with the ECM-affiliated band Food.
-The lineup on the Intakt recording of Chimaera is subtly different than the touring group, as it features two trumpets instead of two percussionists, with Wadada Leo Smith in place of Waits.
-Regardless of the differences in instrumentation, the Chimaera project presents a reverie of sound unlike any Courvoisier has crafted before: spacious and shimmering, mysterious and mesmerizing.
+Chimaera’s wildcard is Fennesz, the Austrian artist known for his ambient-textured work both solo and in league with such figures as the late, great composer-pianist Ryuichi Sakamoto and avant-pop icon David Sylvian.
+The Chimaera project presents a reverie of sound unlike any Courvoisier has crafted before: spacious and shimmering, mysterious and mesmerizing.

 AWARDS